spynnaker.pyNN.utilities package

 Parameters:

-Gets the high or minimum boundary value for this distribution.
+Gets the low or minimum boundary value for this distribution.

 Could return None.